fusioncharts/dev_centre_docs/getting-started/plain-javascript/special-events-using-plain-javascript.md

 FusionCharts Suite XT API offers a wide range of events that you can use to trigger actions for different stages in the life cycle of a chart or when you interact with a chart.
 For example, events can be used to trigger action(s) when a chart renders successfully, when data completes loading, when a data plot is clicked, when the mouse pointer is hovered over a data plot, and so on.

-This article focuses on how you can dynamically drag the column and see modified value as text using React `props` object.
+This article focuses on how you can dynamically drag the column and see modified value as text.

 A drag-able column chart is shown below: